 Since her studies, Lydia has worked as an assistant to skilled blacksmith Oliver Russell and now commits fully to her own practice.

 Lydia has taught a range of workshops at Makers Barn and Butser Ancient Farm.
-She has also sold and exhibited work at Makers Barn, Medicine Festival, the Floral Fringe Fair and Artisan at the Barn.
+She has also sold and exhibited work at Makers Barn, Medicine Festival, and Oxmarket Contemporary Gallery.
 Her work has also been featured in House and Garden Magazine and Tatler Magazine.